 Last year, a little show by the name of Ted Lasso premiered on Apple TV+.
-The first season of this ten-episode comedy series, which was developed by Bill Lawrence, Jason Sudeikis, Joe Kelly and Brendan Hunt, follows the story of a US American football coach named Ted Lasso who is hired to manage a struggling English football team in the UK.
+The first season of this ten-episode comedy series, which was developed by Bill Lawrence, Jason Sudeikis, Joe Kelly and Brendan Hunt, follows the story of an American football coach named Ted Lasso who is hired to manage a struggling English football team in the UK.

 Sudeikis leads the show as the ever-optimistic Ted Lasso, a character that he originally portrayed years ago to promote NBC Sports’ coverage of the Premier League.
 He’s flanked by an incredible cast that includes the likes of Hunt, Hannah Waddingham, Jeremy Swift, Phil Dunster, Brett Goldstein, Nick Mohammed, Juno Temple, and more.
 The show has received several award wins and nominations, with the most recent coming straight from the Golden Globes.
 Ted Lasso was nominated for Best Television Series in the Musical/Comedy category, and Sudeikis himself took home the award for Best Performance by an Actor in a Musical/Comedy Television Series!